SiWoC/MovieAboutCreator/README.md

 ## Main screen
 ![Main screen](docs/screenshots/Main.jpg?raw=true "Main screen")

-It can handle mp4, avi, mkv, dvd-iso and dvd-folders.
 It relies on your movies being in a separate folder by itself.
 And that the name of the movie-file is "[Title] ([year])".
+It reads movies with the file-extensions configured in the movieaboutcreator.properties-file.
+File properties (container, codecs etc) are retrieved with "my" Java MediaInfo fileprober, so those are only shown for filetypes that can handle.

 ![Folder structure](docs/screenshots/FolderStructure.jpg?raw=true "Folder structure")